The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

-Have you noticed, too, how people with a talent for calculation are naturally quick at learning almost any other subject; and how training in it makes a slow mind quicker, even if it does no other good.
+Have you noticed, too, how people with a talent for calculation are generally quick at every other kind of knowledge; and how training in it makes a slow mind quicker than it would otherwise have been?

 Also, it would not be easy to find many branches of study that require more effort from the learner.
 For all these reasons we cannot do without this form of training.

 HE CALCULATOR has changed the face of arithmetic.
 What can we teach, then, that the student will actually find useful?
 What deserves to be called educational?

 Our answer is to emphasize problems that should not require a calculator -- or even pencil and paper.
 For arithmetic is, and always has been, a spoken skill, based on knowing the addition and multiplication tables.
 To add something as simple as 28 + 6, one can simply say, "28 plus 2 is 30, plus 4 is 34."

 How much is 50%, or Half, of 308?
 "Half of 300 is 150.
 Half of 8 is 4.
 Therefore Half of 308 is 154."

 Those should not be written problems.
 And they certainly should not require a calculator.

 The calculator has in fact freed arithmetic to resume its true nature, which is the art of efficient calculation.